Blake Masters: Other issues

-2024 House campaign
+2024 U.S. House of Representatives campaign

 In October 2023, Masters announced that he would run for the seat in Arizona's 8th congressional district in the U.S. House of Representatives in 2024, a few days after incumbent Debbie Lesko announced she would not run for re-election.
 Masters lost the Republican primary to Abe Hamadeh, coming in second.

 Masters opined in July 2024: "Political leaders should have children.
 Certainly they should at least be married", so that they can "relate to a constituency of families, or govern wisely with respect to future generations"; Masters said this three months after criticizing his Republican primary rival Abe Hamadeh as a politician "we don't need" for having "no wife and kids, no skin in the game".

 Donald Trump initially did not endorse Masters in the primary, instead supporting Hamadeh, an unsuccessful candidate for Arizona attorney general in 2022.
 Masters caused controversy during the 2024 campaign for referring to Hamadeh, who identifies his faith as both Druze and Muslim, as a "terrorist sympathizer."
 Masters' attack ads showed Hamadeh in Saudi Arabia, where he was stationed while serving in the U.S. Army.
 Trump later endorsed both Hamadeh and Masters in July, aligning with his running mate JD Vance's support for Masters.